kubernetes/website/content/zh-cn/docs/reference/command-line-tools-reference/feature-gates.md

 <!--
 - `SizeMemoryBackedVolumes`: Enable kubelets to determine the size limit for memory-backed volumes (mainly `emptyDir` volumes).
-- `StableLoadBalancerNodeGet`: Enables less load balancer re-configurations by the service controller (KCCM) as an effect of changing node state.
+- `StableLoadBalancerNodeSet`: Enables less load balancer re-configurations by the service controller (KCCM) as an effect of changing node state.
 - `StatefulSetStartOrdinal`: Allow configuration of the start ordinal in a StatefulSet.
 See